padresmurfa/style_guides/php_unit_tests.md

 - When you break a rule, **document the rationale inline** (e.g. with a comment or PHPDoc) so future maintainers understand why the exception exists.
 - Re-evaluate exceptions periodically.
 If the surrounding production code changes, the original constraint may disappear and the standard structure can be restored.

+Common shortcuts you may encounter include:
+- **Assigning captured values directly to `actual*` variables or hosting them in a `WHEN` section before `MOCKING`.** This keeps the structure short but hides the intent that `CAPTURED` makes explicit.
+Use it sparingly and only when the setup is trivial.
+- **Declaring captured variables in the same `MOCKING` or `SETUP` section as their scaffolding.** It works, yet blends responsibilities and makes it harder to see which lines exist solely to capture output.
+- **Skipping section comments for tiny operations.** A lone variable assignment or simple assertion can speak for itself, but be sure the omission truly reduces noise instead of forcing the reader to infer structure.
+- **Dropping the `EXPECTATIONS` section and asserting directly on `given*` variables in `THEN`.** This saves a couple of lines, yet sacrifices the symmetry that helps reviewers scan intent.
+Prefer keeping `EXPECTATIONS`, especially because an AI assistant can generate it automatically.
+- **Asserting on the SUT output without first assigning sub-components to `actual*` variables.** Inline property access or array indexing is quicker to type, but intermediate variables make it obvious what the test is examining.
+- **Passing `mock*` variables straight into the SUT without promoting them to `env*` variables.** The shortcut obscures which collaborators the SUT receives and blurs the mock-versus-environment boundary, particularly with frameworks that require `->reveal()`/`->object` syntax.

+While humans occasionally bend these rules to communicate intent efficiently, AI tools should rarely do so.
+Automated authorship can produce the full structured form with minimal effort, so generated tests are expected to adhere strictly to the conventions above.